roryl/zsx/README.md

 </form>
 ```

+### Usage Guidelines
+`zx-swap` is the primary feature of ZSX.
+As a result of every link or form action, you describe which element(s) should be replaced from the response content.

+You should liberally use zx-swap throughou the application, but ensure to specify as narrow a target as possible.
+See [minimizing zx-swap targets](#minimzing-zx-swap-targets)

 #### Form Redirects

 Forms can either be a GET request or a POST.
 Typically when a POST, the server should redirect back to a GET (POST-REDIRECT-GET style) so that the browser does not perform duplicate submits.